 - Heat 1.5 cups of water in the microwave or on the stovetop.

-- Pour ½ cup of hot water in the container labeled salt water.
+- Pour ½ cup of hot water into the container labeled salt water.
 Add salt a little bit at a time, stirring every time.
 When the water is saturated with salt (no more salt is dissolving), stop and leave the solution to cool (you can put it in the fridge to make it cool faster).
 If you put gummy bears in warm or hot water, they will dissolve.

 - Repeat step #4 with sugar instead of salt.